SixxPathz/Shukuma-App/NETLIFY.md

 ## Environment variables (Netlify UI)

-Add your Firebase config and other secret keys in Netlify: Settings → Build & deploy → Environment
+Add your Firebase config and other secret keys in Netlify: Settings → Build & deploy → Environment variables.
+Since this repo uses Vite, you must add the env vars with the `VITE_` prefix so they are available at build time.

+Use the following variable names in Netlify (case-sensitive):

-- FIREBASE_API_KEY
+- VITE_FIREBASE_API_KEY
-- FIREBASE_AUTH_DOMAIN
+- VITE_FIREBASE_AUTH_DOMAIN
-- FIREBASE_PROJECT_ID
+- VITE_FIREBASE_PROJECT_ID
-- FIREBASE_STORAGE_BUCKET
+- VITE_FIREBASE_STORAGE_BUCKET
-- FIREBASE_MESSAGING_SENDER_ID
+- VITE_FIREBASE_MESSAGING_SENDER_ID
-- FIREBASE_APP_ID
+- VITE_FIREBASE_APP_ID
-- FIREBASE_MEASUREMENT_ID
+- VITE_FIREBASE_MEASUREMENT_ID

+Notes:
+- Do not commit real secrets to the repo.
+Use `.env.local` for local dev and set production variables in Netlify UI.
+- `VITE_` environment variables are inlined at build time into your client bundle.
+Rotate keys if you believe they have been exposed publicly.

 ## SPA routing (React Router) support